diyor28/tf-aarch64/README.md

 # Note
 Docs are not complete at the moment.
+Things to include:
+How build instructions change from one file to another Configuration options

 ## Running webserver using docker

-Run in the root of the project
+In the root of the project run
 ```shell
 docker compose up -d --build
 ```
-and you should have a running webserver on port 80.
-If you go to your http://your-ip you should see a web interface
+and you should have a webserver running on port 80.
+Now visit http://your-ip you should see the web interface

+In the web UI there are two tabs: Tensorflow and TFX.
+Each page has a version dropdown at the bottom of the page for selecting python version, the library version.
+A version number that looks like `2.7.x` means that it will build the latest changes in the 2.7 branch.

 ## Development
 ```shell